El Malpais National Monument: History

+Flora and fauna

+Over 190 species of birds can be seen in El Malpais, occupying various habitats the area offers.
+Raptors including red-tailed hawks, American kestrels, peregrine falcons, great horned owls, and wester screech-owls may be seen.
+The region also has significant reptile and amphibian biodiversity, including bullsnakes that mimic rattlesnakes, horned lizards that can double their size in self defense, venomous rattlesnakes, collared lizards that warm up in the sun, and canyon treefrogs that lay their eggs in the tinajas.
+Mammals found in the area include black bears, coyotes, elk, and bats.
+Many moths and butterflies can also be encountered in the park, including Western Tiger and Black Swallowtail, Mourning Cloak, Mexican Tiger Moth, and Giant Leopard Moth.

+Conifers such as piñon, alligator juniper, oneseed juniper, Rocky Mountain juniper, ponderosa pine, quaking aspen, and Douglas fir are found here.
+Shrubs include sagebrush, rabbitbrush, mountain mahogany, Apache plume, and more.
+Many wildflowers, such as paintbrush, evening primrose, and desert globemallow can be seen.
+Prickly pear, claret cup, and cane cholla cacti can be found as well.
+Cinder phacelia is a flowering plant that can only be found in El Malpais or in Sunset Crater National Monument.
+Moss and other bryophyte gardens also form in El Malpais, as a result of ice melting and dripping water along humid, cool, sunlit cave entrances.
+95 mosses and 15 liverworts have been documented, included species that aren't usually found in New Mexico's climate.
+Four vegetative communities are identified in the area, competing for space and resources.
+They are Grass-Shrub, Piñon-Juniper, Ponderosa Pine, and Lava Complex.

 Protection and management

 The U.S. National Park Service protects, manages, and interprets El Malpais National Monument.
 El Malpais Visitor Center (formerly The Northwest New Mexico Visitor Center) is just south of Exit 85 off I-40 in Grants, New Mexico.

 The adjacent El Malpais National Conservation Area is protected and managed by the U.S. Bureau of Land Management.
 They staff the El Malpais National Conservation Area Ranger Station 8 miles down State Highway 117 south of I-40 Exit 89.

 The Cibola National Forest conserves large natural areas, wildlife, and habitats in the surrounding region as well.

 In literature

 The second portion of the 1932 book Brave New World by Aldous Huxley takes place on the "savage reservation", which is located on land encompassing the park's area.

 The malpais is the setting for a western story, "Flint" (November, 1960) by Louis L'Amour.
 Flint is a successful business man who thinks he is dying of cancer and returns to a hidden campsite within the malpais he had learned of in his youth.

 A scene in Cormac McCarthy's 1985 novel Blood Meridian takes place on the malpais.